pulumi/docs/pulumi-hugo/themes/default/content/learn/glossary/gcp-gke.md

 ---
 title_tag: What is Google Kubernetes Engine (GKE)?
 title: Google Kubernetes Engine
-meta_desc: GKE is a managed container orchestration tool on GCP that allows for the deployment and automated management of containerized applications.
+meta_desc: GKE is a managed container orchestration tool on Google Cloud that allows for the deployment and automated management of containerized applications.
 layout: glossary/single
 ---